What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 • Hash Browns: Crispy and vegan-friendly, available during breakfast hours.

 • Stuffed Jalapeños: Breaded jalapeños filled with cream cheese.
-Vegetarian, but not vegan (dairy) and fried in shared oil.
+Contains dairy, so it’s vegetarian but not vegan, and fried in shared oil.

 • Onion Rings: Battered and fried.
-Vegetarian thanks to a dairy-based batter, but not vegan.
+Dairy in the batter makes them vegetarian, not vegan.

 • Side Salad: A mix of fresh greens and vegetables.
-Ask for no croutons (they contain dairy) and no cheese to make it vegan.
+Leave off the croutons (they contain dairy) and cheese to make it vegan.

 • Applesauce: A simple, vegan-friendly snack that’s great for kids.

-Breakfast gives vegetarians a few solid options, especially if you don’t mind a quick customization:
+Breakfast gives vegetarians a few solid options built around eggs and cheese, especially if you don’t mind a quick customization:

 • French Toast Sticks: Vegan-friendly and one of the easiest plant-based picks on the whole menu.